 Nothing keeps kids busier than digging and pouring, so I like to make DIY sensory sand as part of my low-prep sensory activities.

-Start by scooping sand into a bin, then mix in a few drops of food coloring for an assortment of colors or a bit of essential oil for scent.
-This transforms basic sand into an explosion to the senses.
+Start by scooping sand into a sensory bin, then mix in a few drops of food coloring for an assortment of colors or a bit of essential oil for scent.
+This transforms basic sand into an explosion to the senses that increases engagement.

 Kids love to: